Climb Pen y Fan

 Lunch in a country pub

 After a morning exploring, a decent pub lunch should set you up for the afternoon.
 The Royal Oak in Pencelli is a family-run, cosy country pub, with gardens backing onto the Monmouthshire & Brecon Canal.
 You can expect a warm welcome, locally sourced home-cooked food and a toasty log burner roaring away on cold days.
+Or there's the Felin Fach Griffin, an elegant country gastropub near Aberhonddu (Brecon) has been showered with awards, including featuring in Britain's 100 Best Pubs by The Good Food Guide.
+Sunday lunch is a real occasion, with live music once a month.

-Enjoy a picnic at Llangorse Lake
+Enjoy a picnic at Llyn Syfaddan (Llangorse Lake)

-Llangorse is the largest natural lake in the southern half of Wales, with grassy banks, dreamy views and a poignant sense of history.
+Llangorse is the largest natural lake in the southern half of Cymru, with grassy banks, dreamy views and a poignant sense of history.
 Its crannog, a small island near the water’s edge, was once the site of a 10th century palace.
 The Crannog Centre explains how it was built and who lived there, and reveals some of its legends.

 Explore the Fforest Fawr Geopark

-The 470-million-year-old landscape of the Fforest Fawr Geopark covers half of the Bannau Brycheiniog (Brecon Beacons) National Park.
+The 470-million-year-old landscape of the Fforest Fawr Geopark covers half of the Bannau Brycheiniog National Park.
 Get outside and explore the tranquil woodlands, magical waterfalls, deep caves, rambling country parks and ancient hillforts of our beautiful land.

 Ride the Brecon Mountain Railway

-Spend an afternoon in Hay-on-Wye
+Spend an afternoon in Y Gelli Gandryll (Hay-on-Wye)

 For character and nostalgia, this quirky market town is pretty hard to beat.
 Browse the poetry shelves of Hay’s many bookshops for a special way to say 'I love you', dip into homeware boutiques for craft items and vintage finds to line your nest, then gaze lovingly at each other over locally made ice cream or cake in a cute little café.

-Dine out in Abergavenny
+Dine out in Y Fenni (Abergavenny)

-Abergavenny is gourmet central.
+Y Fenni is gourmet central.
 Cwtch Café near the Market Hall couldn’t be cosier for morning coffee or lunch – cwtch or cwtsh is the Welsh for a snug or a cuddle – and The Angel Hotel will serve you and your loved one a heavenly afternoon tea.

 Go stargazing